 (13) For you created my inmost being; you knit me together in my mother’s womb.
 (14) I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.
 (15) My frame was not hidden from you when I was made in the secret place, when I was woven together in the depths of the earth.
 (16) Your eyes saw my unformed body; all the days ordained for me were written in your book before one of them came to be.

 We first define ourselves as a creation of God.
 Not just any creation, but a unique creation that is wonderfully made with a plan and a purpose.
 God created you for a unique plan and purpose that only you can fulfill.
-Sure, there are others that can do the job, but only you can do it the way he created you to do it.
+Sure, others can do the job, but only you can do it the way he created you to do it.
 Only you can achieve all God created you for.
 No one else can.
 You are the perfect fit for the plan and purpose God created you for.

 This goes deeper in Jeremiah 29:11